mage2pro/portal-stripe/README.md

-A content for the stripe.mage2.pro website."
+A content for the stripe.mage2.pro website.